fastlane/docs/docs/actions/sync_code_signing.md

   `template_name` | The name of provisioning profile template.
 If the developer account has provisioning profile templates (aka: custom entitlements), the template name can be found by inspecting the Entitlements drop-down while creating/editing a provisioning profile (e.g. "Apple Pay Pass Suppression Development") |
   `profile_name` | A custom name for the provisioning profile.
 This will replace the default provisioning profile name if specified |
   `fail_on_name_taken` | Should the command fail if it was about to create a duplicate of an existing provisioning profile.
 It can happen due to issues on Apple Developer Portal, when profile to be recreated was not properly deleted first | `false`
+  `skip_certificate_matching` | Set to true if there is no access to Apple developer portal but there are certificates, keys and profiles provided.
+Only works with match import action | `false`
   `output_path` | Path in which to export certificates, key and profile | `skip_set_partition_list` | Skips setting the partition list (which can sometimes take a long time).
 Setting the partition list is usually needed to prevent Xcode from prompting to allow a cert to be used for signing | `false`
   `verbose` | Print out extra information and all commands | `false`